telefonicaid/fiware-orion/doc/manuals/user/metadata.md

 Apart from metadata elements to which Orion pays special attention (e.g.
 ID, etc.), users can attach their own metadata to entity attributes.
-These metadata elements are processed by Orion in a transparent way: it simply stores them in the database at update time and retrieve it at query and notification time.
+These metadata elements are processed by Orion in a transparent way: Orion simply stores them in the database at update time and retrieves them at query and notification time.

-You can use any name for your custom metadata except for the ones used for some metadata names that are interpreted by Orion:
+You can use any name for your custom metadata except for a few reserved names, used for special metadata that are interpreted by Orion:

 -   [ID](#metadata-id-for-attributes)
 -   [location] (currently [deprecated](../deprecated.md), but still supported)

-Its management is a slight different in NGSIv1 and NGSIv2, so it is described in different sections.
+Its management is slightly different in NGSIv1 and NGSIv2, so it is described in different sections.

 ## Custom attribute metadata (using NGSIv2)